Priyanshu-veer/Machine-Learning-Algorithms/UnSupervised Machine Learning/Clustering/DBSCAN/README.md

     labels = dbscan.fit_predict(X)

 ## Visualization

     import seaborn as sns
     import matplotlib.pyplot as plt

     sns.scatterplot(x=X[:,0], y=X[:,1], hue=labels, palette="viridis")
     plt.title("DBSCAN on make_moons Dataset")
     plt.show()
+**Note:** This visualization code may not be available in the notebook.
+It is optional and can be used separately to visualize the clustering results.

 # Comparision K-Means & DBSCAN